cargo.one launches in Japan, allowing companies to book air cargo digitally

-Japanese industry is in the process of extensive digital transformation (DX) efforts, with the aim to improve business processes and customer experiences using technology.
+Japanese industries are in the process of extensive digital transformation (DX) efforts, with the aim to improve business processes and customer experiences using technology.
 Among others, the freight forwarding industry has much to gain from reimagining operations for the digital age - for example by using digital booking to replace slow, asynchronous communication, and increasing productivity with saved time and better access to supply.

 cargo.one is a strong example of a free technology with valuable DX benefits - forwarders can typically cut the amount of time needed for planning and booking air cargo shipments by 50% using the platform.
-Within a few clicks, users gain full real-time visibility of all relevant airlines, routes and rates, and instantly bookable offers and confirmation, all completed in around one minute.
-Agility is enhanced by cargo.one’s valuable booking management and collaboration functionality, combined with its outstanding customer support.
+Within a few clicks, users gain full real-time visibility of all relevant airlines, routes and rates, and instantly bookable offers and confirmation, all completed in less than one minute.
+Teams’ agility is enhanced by cargo.one’s valuable booking management and collaboration functionality, combined with its outstanding customer support.

-Moritz Claussen, Founder & Co-CEO of cargo.one, comments, “Together with some of the most important cargo airlines, we now offer every Japanese freight forwarder the chance to book air cargo seamlessly online.
-Speed and cost advantages can supercharge their business efficiency and help them to win more deals.
-Our laser focus on great customer experiences means that, like our customers all over the world, Japanese forwarders will enjoy making bookings like never before.”
+Moritz Claussen, Founder & Co-CEO of cargo.one, comments, “Together with many of the most important air cargo airlines, we now offer every Japanese freight forwarder the chance to modernize operations with easy and efficient bookings online.
+Japanese customers can expect cargo.one to help them rapidly raise performance, strengthen competitiveness and enhance their digital customer experiences”.

 As one of cargo.one’s earliest partners, Finnair Cargo has leveraged cargo.one’s customer-centric approach to win impressive sales from bookers across all cargo.one’s markets.
 Fredrik Wildtgrube, Senior Vice President at Finnair Cargo, adds, “Digital bookings on cargo.one have been extremely popular with Finnair Cargo customers in Europe and North America.
 We are delighted to now offer our Japanese customers the same fully digital, first-class booking experience.
 Making our capacity available on cargo.one helps Finnair Cargo to increase customer value from digital and enables freight forwarders to remain agile and competitive.”

-The launch further signals cargo.one’s strong commitment into the Asia Pacific region, following exclusive partnerships with ANA Cargo, Singapore Airlines Cargo and MASKargo, as well as Nippon Cargo Airlines.
+The launch further signals cargo.one’s strong commitment to the Asia Pacific region, following exclusive partnerships with ANA Cargo, Singapore Airlines Cargo and MASKargo, as well as Nippon Cargo Airlines.
 To strengthen its collaborations with Japanese freight forwarders, cargo.one recently opened a Tokyo office and appointed Yoichi Mizuno as Country Manager, Japan.
 He holds over 20 years B2B experience in the region and offers valuable experience of digitalizing a range of business processes.

-(1) NPS “Net Promoter Score” - a widely used survey metric that asks customers to rate the likelihood that they would recommend the company to another person. cargo.one’s current NPS of 70+ (everything above 50 is considered to be excellent) is an indicator of excellent customer experience.
+As a result, cargo.one is positioned strongly to deliver the maximum range of digitalization benefits to both its Japanese customers and partners.

 About cargo.one